-In 2009, a New Jersey woman was caught hoarding 100 dogs on her property, according to centralnewjersey.com, describing a case that led to 81 counts of animal cruelty and thousands of dollars in fines.
-But somehow, even despite the gravity of the charges, this woman was still allowed to own animals, even though she’d already proven herself to be a wholly unfit pet owner.
-And, not so surprisingly, the 66-year-old woman has been caught abusing dogs once again.
+When a New Jersey woman was caught hoarding 100 dogs on her property, she was charged with 81 counts of animal cruelty.
+But despite these serious charges, the woman was still allowed to own animals.
+Now the 66-year-old has been caught abusing dogs once again.

 According to NJ.com, Marlene Sandford was charged with animal cruelty again after rescuers discovered 61 dogs living inside her home in “absolute squalor.”
 This time around, Sanford, if convicted, will face more fines and 6 months in jail.